stonepros/stone/doc/radosgw/config-ref.rst

 ``rgw_log_nonexistent_bucket``

-:Description: Enables Ceph Object Gateway to log a request for a non-existent
+:Description: Enables Stone Object Gateway to log a request for a non-existent
               bucket.

 :Type: Boolean